GDDPR/coral/readme.md

 The answer layer then:
 1. receives the user question,
 2. retrieves top relevant chunks,
-3. builds a prompt with context,
+3. builds a prompt with context + sources,
 4. calls the LLM,
 5. returns a grounded answer.